wposs/snapshot-command/README.md

 ## Installing

-This package is included with WP-CLI itself, no additional installation necessary.

-To install the latest version of this package over what's included in WP-CLI, run:
+To install the latest version of this package, run:

     wp package install git@github.com:wposs/snapshot-command.git